-Applicants to a conjoint basic degree program must hold an appropriate bachelor's degree with adequate standing (normally at least B- standing in their final year) from a college or university which is an ordinary member of the Association of Universities and Colleges of Canada or which is accredited by a United States agency recognized by the Council for Higher Education Accreditation, or credentials equivalent to the above as judged by the Admissions and Procedures Committee, which may make reference to information provided by the Comparative Education Service of the University of Toronto.
-In other cases where precedents have been set by the Admissions and Procedures Committee, TST colleges may admit graduates from such institutions.
+Applicants to a conjoint basic degree program must hold an appropriate bachelor's degree with adequate standing (normally at least B- standing in their final year) from a college or university which is an ordinary member of the Association of Universities and Colleges of Canada (AUCC) or which is accredited by a recognized United States agency or credentials equivalent to the above as judged by the Admissions and Procedures Committee, which may make reference to information provided by the School of Graduate Studies of the University of Toronto.
+In cases where an institution is not an ordinary member of the AUCC or accredited by a recognized US agency, the TST member college must submit a transcript, brief information about the institution, including faculty and their academic credentials, and an accompanying letter indicating its desire to admit the student to the TST Registrar, who serves as Secretary to the A & P Committee, for consideration by the Committee.
+The college representative on BDC will present the case to the A & P Committee at its meeting.
+The A & P Committee has the authority to make decisions on non-standard credentials.
+In cases where precedents have been set by the Admissions and Procedures Committee, TST colleges may admit graduates from such institutions without submitting a request for consideration.
 A college may appeal the decision of the Admissions and Procedures Committee in respect of equivalent credentials to the Basic Degree Council.